fonoster/.github/profile/README.md

 - [Routr](https://github.com/fonoster/routr) - The heart of our VoIP Network
 - [Rox AI](https://github.com/fonoster/rox) - A connector for your Dialogflow Agents
 - [A Marketplace of Integrations](https://github.com/fonoster/marketplace) - A place to find the integrations and VoIP providers that suit you, so you can use them in your Voice Applications

+### ❤️ Become a sponsor

+If you are planning on using Fonoster a monthly contribution would mean a lot.
+On its own, open-source doesn't pay the bills.
+Hopefully, continuing our work can be sustainable with your help.

+Click [here](https://github.com/sponsors/fonoster) to become a Github Sponsor  👈👈